-Critical Resource specializes in political, sustainability and stakeholder risks facing natural resource investments.
+Critical Resource specializes in political, sustainability and stakeholder risks facing investments in energy, resources and related sectors.
 We advise senior executives and investors in some of the world’s largest companies.

 We believe the future’s most successful resource firms will be those that manage these risks better than their competitors.
 Using our unique approach, LicenseSecure, we assist clients to do so in a highly responsible and sustainable way.